 - Econometrics, Statistics and Data Science

-Scaling Up Peer Education with Farmers in India (2017). [first author] (with Bhaumik Shah and Tapan S. Parikh). accepted.
-Proceedings of the IEEE/ACM Ninth International Conference on Information Technologies and Communication for Development (ICTD ’17), 15: 1-15.
+Scaling Up Peer Education with Farmers in India (2017). [first author] (with Bhaumik Shah and Tapan S. Parikh).
+Proceedings of the Ninth IEEE/ACM International Conference on Information Technologies and Communication for Development (ICTD ’17), 15: 1-15.
 November 16-19, Lahore, Pakistan.
 Association of Computing Machinery/Institute of Electrical and Electronics Engineers.

-Encountering Poverty: Thinking and Acting in an Unequal World (by Ananya Roy, Genevieve Negrón-Gonzales, Kweku Opoku-Agyemang and Clare Talwalker).
-University of California Press, 2016.
+Encountering Poverty: Thinking and Acting in an Unequal World (2016). (with Ananya Roy, Genevieve Negrón-Gonzales, and Clare Talwalker).
+University of California Press.

 Human-Computer Interaction and research transparency

-Behavioral Economists, Human-Computer Interactions and Research Transparency (2017).
-[Working Paper][SocArXiv Preprint] [SSRN Working Paper], An Urgency for Evidence and Transparency in Economic Analysis and Policy Conference 2017.
-Association for Integrity and Responsible Leadership in Economics and Associated Professions (AIRLEAP) Berkeley Initiative for Transparency in the Social Sciences Blog
+Schadenfreude and Research Transparency: Identifying and Overcoming Petty Corruption in Failed Replications (2017).
+An Urgency for Evidence and Transparency in Economic Analysis and Policy Conference 2017, Association for Integrity and Responsible Leadership in Economics and Associated Professions (AIRLEAP) Berkeley Initiative for Transparency in the Social Sciences Blog

 Trusted timestamping can help make social science research more transparent.